 Switch off your appliance when you do not need to use it.
 If no settings are applied for a long time, the appliance switches itself off automatically.

-Switching the appliance on
+Switching on the appliance

-Use the On/Off button to switch the appliance on.
-The on/off symbol above the button is illuminated in blue.
+Press the 1 On/Off button to switch on the appliance.